University of British Columbia: Move to Point Grey

 Heavy rains and melting snowfall eroded a deep ravine across the north end of the campus, in the Grand Campus Washout of 1935.
-The campus did not have storm drains, and surface runoff went down a ravine to the beach.
+The campus did not have storm drains and surface runoff went down a ravine to the beach.
 When the university carved a ditch to drain flooding on University Avenue, the rush of water steepened the ravine and eroded it back as fast as 10 ft per hour.
-The resulting gully eventually consumed 100000 cuyd, two bridges, and buildings near Graham House.
-The university was closed for 4 and a half days.
+The resulting gully eventually consumed 100000 cuyd, two bridges and buildings near Graham House.
+The university was closed for four and a half days.
 Afterwards, the gully was filled with debris from a nearby landslide, and only traces are visible today.

-Military training on the campus became popular, then mandatory.
+Military training on the campus became popular and was later made mandatory.
 WWII marked the first provision of money from the federal government to the university for research purposes.
 This laid a foundation for future research grants from the federal government of Canada.

-Postwar years
+Post-war years

 By the end of World War II, Point Grey's facilities could not meet the influx of veterans returning to their studies.
-The university needed new staff, courses, faculties, and buildings for teaching and accommodation.
+The university needed new staff, courses, faculties and buildings for teaching and accommodation.
 The student population rose from 2,974 in 1944–45 to 9,374 in 1947–48.
-Surplus Army and Air Force camps were used for both classrooms and accommodation.
+Surplus Army and Air Force camps were used for both classrooms and accommodations.
 The university took over fifteen complete camps during the 1945–46 session, with a sixteenth camp on Little Mountain, in Vancouver, converted into suites for married students.
-Most of the camps were dismantled and carried by barge or truck to the university where the huts were scattered across the campus.
+Most of the camps were dismantled and carried by barge or truck to the university, where the huts were scattered across the campus.

 Student numbers hit 9,374 in 1948; more than 53% of the students were war veterans in 1947–67.
-Between 1947 and 1951, the university built twenty new permanent buildings, including the War Memorial Gym, built with money raised primarily by the students, was dedicated on October 26, 1951.
+Between 1947 and 1951, the university built twenty new permanent buildings.
+Those included the War Memorial Gym, which was built with money raised primarily by the students and dedicated on October 26, 1951.

 In the 1961–62 academic year, the university had an enrolment of 12,602 students, including 798 graduate students.
 The next year, the single-University policy in the West was changed as existing colleges of the provincial Universities gained autonomy as Universities – the University of Victoria was established in 1963.